|

 Since the water depth varies from ankle to waist deep, if you are wearing a wetsuit, the areas of your body that are wet but not currently in the water will get cold — very cold!
 I had initially considered just using a wetsuit and am very glad that I did not!

-Both outfitter locations rent a drysuit package.
-You get a drysuit bib (essentially overalls) and around the ankles was a tight, rubber gasket.
-The rubber gasket kept tight to the skin so no water could come up the drysuit.
-It wasn’t uncomfortable at all for me – although Matthew did note that you can’t let the rubber roll up at all or it can dig in.
+The drysuits are waterproof, and have a rubber gasket around the ankles that keeps tight to the skin, preventing water from coming up inside the suit.
+I had no problems with the dry suit, It wasn’t uncomfortable at all for me – although Matthew did note that you can’t let the rubber roll up at all or it can dig in.

 Well, that’s the theory anyway, and in practice it mostly worked like that.
 Sometimes when you stepped, the pressure squeezed out the warm water and fresh cold water would replace it.
 Overall, our feet stayed comfortable enough, though.

 The last thing we were given was a really sturdy walking stick.
-The walking stick was GOLD!
-It was so helpful for not losing our balance.
-Whether you hike the Narrows in winter or summer, get a good walking stick!
-(And no, hiking poles are not great for the Narrows – too flimsy)
+The walking stick was GOLD – so helpful for not losing our balance, and I’d recommend it no matter when you come.
+Hiking poles are too flimsy to be of much help in the Narrows.

 Tip: Go to the outfitters the night before your hike to pick up your gear.
 That way you are ready to go first thing in the morning!